Thursday, September 13, 2012

 But,

-As for Intel's research into 450mm wafers, Bohr said that the larger wafers are somewhere between four and five years away, once again making the technology unlikely to hit in time for Intel's 10nm process node.
+wafers are somewhere between four and five years away, once again making

-TMSC invest $10B in 450mm
+TMSC invest $10B in 450mm___________________________

 99% BAD HARDWARE WEEK: What will happen after, with 7nm node?
 Nobody knows.
 No 450mm by then, no economical 7nm production.
 7nm seems to be the last unified manufacturing road.
 Then the split will follow.